 Are Migraines Linked to Sinus Disorders?

 If you suffer from frequent migraines and headaches, finding out the type of headache causing the majority of symptoms is a critical part of treating the underlying causes of the pain.
 Schedule your no-obligation migraine headaches treatment consultation in Bergen County and NJ with Dr. Monica Tadros MD today.
-Learn about the major causes, symptoms and treatments for various headache types here, and consult Dr. Tadros at our clinic for cosmetic plastic surgery in New Jersey before starting your migraine headaches treatment plan.
+Learn about the major causes, symptoms, and treatments for various headache types here, and consult Dr. Tadros at our clinic for cosmetic plastic surgery in New Jersey before starting your migraine headaches treatment plan.